 Illinois State Police investigators arrested Woidtke and questioned him for three days.
 Woidtke at first denied the crime, but when an interrogator accused him of being a homosexual, he made the first of three confessions, prefacing it: “If I have to die, I want to die gently and painlessly.
 If I live, others will die.
 I don’t want to be a homo.
 I don’t want to be a woman, and I don’t want to be tortured unnecessarily by less than human beings.”
 All of the confessions were factually inconsistent with the evidence in the case.

 On the basis of those confessions, state's attorney John Baricevic charged Woidtke with first-degree murder.
 Brian Trentman, a lawyer with one year's experience, was appointed to defend him.
 Woidtke did not know that his lawyer also represented Dale Anderson, another suspect in the same crime.

 In 1989, Trentman waived Woidtke's right to a jury trial and tried his case before Judge Richard Aguirre.
 Aguirre took only a few minutes to arrive at a guilty verdict and sentenced Woidtke to 45 years in prison.
 The conviction was affirmed in 1992.

-After that he case languished for years because Woidtke’s attorney did nothing to obtain a hearing despite powerful new evidence of his innocence.
-Specifically, in 1990 Dale Anderson was convicted on killing another woman and her son in 1989, one day before Woidtke was sentenced for the Cardenas murder.
+Tthe case then languished for years because Woidtke’s attorney did nothing to obtain a hearing despite powerful new evidence of his innocence.
+Specifically, in 1990 Dale Anderson was convicted of killing another woman and her son in 1989, one day before Woidtke was sentenced for the Cardenas murder.
 Before he killed her, Anderson forced that second victim to write a statement saying that the same people who killed her had earlier killed Audrey Cardenas.

 — Center on Wrongful Convictions